 The Seattle King County Public Health, Snohomish County Public Health and Verdant Health helped inform the reports by an inventory of existing services, a public survey, identifying community health indicators, measuring levels of chronic disease, behavioral health and mental illness, maternal child health, physical harm and more.
 We're currently in the process of developing health improvement plans to prioritize needs based upon the results of our 2021 Swedish CHNA and remain committed about monitoring and evaluating the plan regularly.

 2019-2021 Swedish Community Health Improvement Plans (CHIP) by campus

 We value your input on the Community Health Needs Assessments and Community Health Improvement Plans.
-To request any of the reports without charge or provide comments, please contact Sherry Williams by email or call 206-386-3407.
+To request any of the reports without charge or provide comments, please contact Kelly Guy by email.